-Note: Individuals with intellectual disability may experience difficulty comprehending and responding to some of the questsions.
-Under the circumstances of intellectual disability it is advised to use an additional informant.
+Note: Individuals with intellectual disability may experience difficulty comprehending and responding to some of the questions.
+Under the circumstances of intellectual disability where the individual is unable to participate to a sufficient level, it is advised to use an additional informant.

-If the rater has any doubt, response should be rated downwards (e.g., if the rater is deciding between a 4 and a 5, a 4 should be selected).
+If the rater has any doubt, the item response should be rated downwards (e.g., if the rater is deciding between a 4 and a 5, a 4 should be selected).